WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Paul: Bring all or nearly all troops home, from Afghanistan and other foreign posts, "as quick as the ships could get there."
 Opposed U.S. intervention in Libya.
 "We've been fighting wars since World War II, technically in an unconstitutional fashion."
 Cut Pentagon budget.

 Romney: Has not specified the troop numbers behind his pledge to ensure the "force level necessary to secure our gains and complete our mission successfully" in Afghanistan.
-"This is not time for America to cut and run."
 Said Obama was wrong to begin reducing troop levels as soon as he did.
 Would increase strength of armed forces, including number of troops and warships.

-Santorum: Says he would order bombing of Iran's nuclear facilities unless they were opened for international arms inspectors.
-Proposes freezing defense spending for five years.
-Said in September 2011 that 20,000 to 30,000 U.S. troops should remain in Iraq.
+Santorum: Said in September 2011 that 20,000 to 30,000 U.S. troops should remain in Iraq.
 Says U.S. troops should withdraw from Afghanistan "a little slower" than Obama is planning.
-In May, accused Obama of "dithering" in Libya and creating a "morass" because he let the international community take the lead.
+"When we engage in Iraq and Afghanistan, we engage because we want to be successful.
+We want victory."
+In May, accused Obama of "dithering" in Libya and creating a "morass" because he let the international community take the lead in aiding Gadhafi's opponents.
 Opposes closure of U.S. bases abroad.
+"We have to have the ability to confront those threats from around the world, which means we need basing around the world."

 Associated Press writers Brian Bakst and Chris Tomlinson contributed to this report.